Lastexitfromnowhere/Lastexitfromnowhere/TOKENOMICS.md

 - Not guaranteed
 - Subject to DAO vote
 - Based on criteria not yet defined
-- Potentially different from contribution amounts

 ### "Is this an investment?"

 **No.** Contributions are payments for services (VPN access, governance participation).
-They are not:
+They are not investment contracts, securities, or token presales.
-- Investment contracts
-- Securities
-- Profit-sharing agreements
-- Token presales

 ### "What if the token never launches?"